 Since then, my work has appeared in a number of places, online and in print and even in audio (for a full list, check out the CV page).
 Although I wrote several other novels, my first “official” book was A LIFE TRANSPARENT, initially released through Lulu in 2007 and later revised and re-released by Precipice Books in 2010.
 The sequel and second part of a trilogy, THE LIMINAL MAN, was published in October 2012, and was named a finalist for The Kindle Book Review’s Best Indie Book Award of 2013.

 I call myself a horror writer to keep things simple, but the truth is I don’t strictly write horror.
-“Speculative fiction writer” is probably a better description, as my stories tend to blur the genre lines, and I’m okay with that.
+“Speculative fiction writer” or “weird fiction writer” are probably better descriptions, as my stories tend to blur the genre lines, and I’m okay with that.
 I try to include something for everyone.
 As far as influences go, I count Stephen King, Dean Koontz, Clive Barker, Ray Bradbury, Chuck Palahniuk, Haruki Murakami, Neil Gaiman, and H.P.
 Lovecraft to be among them.

 I have a family, and I also have a day job.
 I do most of my writing at night, and I spend most of my free time thinking about writing.
-I’m in the early stages of plotting the final Monochrome novel, and I’m also working on a collection of short stories titled UGLY LITTLE THINGS, due out in 2017 from Crystal Lake Publishing.
+I’m in the early stages of three new books, and I’m also working on a collection of short stories titled UGLY LITTLE THINGS: COLLECTED HORRORS, due out in 2017 from Crystal Lake Publishing.
 And that’s about it, really.
-If any of this interests you, links to my novels are on the right sidebar; if you have further questions, drop me a line via the Contact page.
+If any of this interests you, links to my novels are on the right sidebar.
+If you have further questions, drop me a line via the Contact page.

 Thanks for reading.
 I look forward to entertaining you.